AxonIQ/food-ordering-demo/README.md

 # Part 3 - The Command Model

-This part of the guide introduces will introduce the Command Model of our application.
+This part of the guide will introduce the Command Model of our application.
 The Command Model in this sense refers to the 'C' in CQRS, as is further specified [here](https://axoniq.io/resources/cqrs).